demianrasko/Dynamics-365-Workflow-Tools/docs/Numeric Functions.md

 This step allows you execute some basic numeric funcions with two decimal numbers.

-For using this activity you mus access here and select Numeric Functions.
+For using this activity you must access here and select Numeric Functions.
 Then in the activity you can fill all the parameters:

 ![](Numeric%20Functions_wf1.gif)